top of page

 What makes a great exhibition?
 What does a typographer do?

-Asawa and Kusama also just happen to be the subjects of two new books the gallery recently published, part of a wonderful series specifically written and illustrated for kids (and grown up kids, obviously.)
-Titles like 'Making a Great Exhibition' and 'Meet the Typographer' certainly have an educational mission at their core - but they are also each like an escape into creative worlds where children's books rarely ever venture.
+Asawa and Kusama also just happen to be the subjects of two new books the gallery recently published, part of a wonderful series specifically written and illustrated for kids.
+(And grown up kids, obviously.)
+Titles like 'I Am an Artist' and 'Meet the Typographer' certainly have an educational mission at their core - but they are also each like an escape into uniquely creative worlds where children's books rarely ever venture.

 'Meet the Typographer'